-Vertical irradiance profiles in the red and near-infrared channels above 600 nm were fitted using a sum of two exponential functions to account for Raman scattering significantly contributing especially to the upward light field at these wavelengths (e.g., Sugihara1984).
-Not doing so will lead to a substantial underestimation of the extrapolated subsurface values due to significant Raman contribution from excitation wavelengths with significantly lower K values (see Appendix 1).
+Vertical irradiance profiles in the red and near-infrared channels at wavelengths beyond 600 nm were fitted using a sum of two exponential functions of which one represents the diffuse attenuation due to absorption and elastic scattering for the channel under consideration, while the other accounts for Raman scattering from the corresponding (shorter) excitation wavelengths significantly contributing to the upward light field (e.g., Sugihara et al. 1984).
+Not doing so, i.e., using just a single exponential function for surface extrapolation, leads to substantial underestimation of the extrapolated subsurface values due to significant Raman contribution from excitation wavelengths with significantly lower K values (see Appendix 1).
+Figure A1 showing the near-surface depth dependence of Eu at 779 nm demonstrates why the two-function approach is required.
+Below a depth of ca. 1.5 m, the signal is strongly dominated by Raman scattering and is therefore characterized by a diffuse attenuation coefficient very close to that of the corresponding excitation wavelengths.

-2.4.3 Irradiance depth merging
+2.3.3 Irradiance depth merging

-Depth-merged profiles were derived for all sites by applying a standardized approach.
-The underlying strategy for depth merging was to provide users with the information they need to do their own analyses, while modifying the original data as little as possible.
+Depth-merged irradiance profiles were derived for all sites by applying a standardized approach.
+The underlying strategy for depth merging was to provide users with the information they need to do their analyses while modifying the original data as little as possible.
 Processing was therefore limited to procedures that could be applied equally to all COASTlOOC campaigns, whether helicopter- or ship-based.
 For example, variations of the incoming solar radiation were not considered in the depth merging process, since such observations were not available for the helicopter-based campaigns.
-However, if measured while operating from research vessels, such information is included in the depth-merged profile data to allow users to do their own subsequent analyses.
+However, if measured while operating from research vessels, such information is included in the depth-merged profile data to allow users doing their own subsequent analyses.

 Typically, several up- and downcast vertical profiles were performed, especially when using the helicopter as a sampling platform, to increase the potential availability of high-quality observations.
 The actual merging process was executed as follows.
 First, any observation not meeting both of the two following conditions was discarded: (1) SPMR instrument tilt smaller than 20° and (2) SPMR vertical speed between 0.1 and 2.0 m s-1.
 To automatically identify the best-suited cast for profile generation, the observations meeting the above two conditions were then distributed cast-wise over 0.2 m wide vertical bins, starting at zero depth.
-Finally, the cast with the highest number of bins containing at least one valid observation was selected for depth profile generation, if it fulfilled two further conditions: (3) at least 2 m vertical distance between the highest and the lowest bin and (4) at least 50% of the bins contain at least one observation.
+Finally, the cast with the highest number of bins containing at least one valid observation was selected for depth profile generation, if it fulfilled two further conditions: (3) at least 2 m vertical distance between the highest and the lowest bin and (4) at least 50% of the bins containing at least one observation.
 No depth merged data is provided for stations where there is no cast meeting all of the above four conditions.
-Combining several casts of a station has not proven successful due to potentially large discontinuities at depth levels where the number of available casts changes, especially in case of unstable atmospheric conditions with the corresponding short-term irradiance fluctuations.
+Combining several casts taken at one station has not proven successful due to potentially large discontinuities in the aggregated values at depth levels where the number of available casts changes, especially in unstable atmospheric conditions with the corresponding short-term irradiance fluctuations.